 - Affiant’s Information: This section includes the full name, address, and contact details of the affiant, the individual making the statement.

-- Statement of Facts: This part outlines the relevant facts in a clear, concise manner.
-Each fact presented must be based on the affiant’s personal knowledge and be organized chronologically.
+- Statement of Facts: This part outlines the relevant facts clearly and concisely.
+Each fact presented must be based on the affiant’s personal knowledge and organized chronologically.

 - Oath Statement: Affiants declare that the information is true under penalty of perjury, reinforcing the affidavit’s legal weight.